makovkastar/LetterImageView/README.md

 LetterImageView
 ===============

-A simple Android ImageView implementation which draws a letter on a random colored background.
+A simple Android ImageView implementation which draws a letter on a randomly colored background.

 ![Alt text](/art/screenshot.png?raw=true)